-The Appellate Division litigates post-conviction appeals and cases in which the Commonwealth itself pursues an appeal.
+The Appellate Unit litigates post-conviction appeals and cases in which the Commonwealth itself pursues an appeal.

 The Child Abuse Unit specializes in investigating and prosecuting cases involving the abuse of children and uses a child-friendly setting, the Children's Advocacy Center to help children feel comfortable and safe.
-The C.A.U. partners with local and national experts to seek just outcomes and to provide support, medical care, and mental health services to victims and their families. works to stop child abuse and child abusers, to protect children, and to keep children and families safe, healthy
+The C.A.U. partners with local and national experts to seek just outcomes and to provide support, medical care, and mental health services to victims and their families.
+Child Abuse Unit members work to stop child abuse and child abusers, to protect children, and to keep children and families safe and healthy.

-The Elder and People with Disabilities Unit helps provide equal access to the criminal justice system for people with disabilities and for elder victims of crime.
-It aims to imporve protection, increase awareness and expand outreach and education for all segments of the community.
+The Elders and Persons with Disabilities Unit helps provide equal access to the criminal justice system for people with disabilities and for elder victims of crime.
+It aims to improve protection, increase awareness and expand outreach and education for all segments of the community.